Key takeaways:

 Specialty services are add-ons that help solve specific problems for your clients—like a trapped odor in the carpet or mildew in ceiling tiles.
 For instance, you might bundle specialty carpet or rug cleaning into a regular office cleaning service.

-Here’s how much you can charge for specialized commercial cleaning services (in addition to your agreed-upon contract rate):
+Here’s how much to charge for commercial cleaning services (in addition to your agreed-upon contract rate):

 | Service | Price |